-- 1 Install the DC fan motor assembly in the correct location. - 2 Fix the DC fan motor assembly to the unit by tightening the screws. - 3 Route the DC fan motor cable. - 4 Attach the DC fan motor cable. - 5 Install a new tie strap to fix the DC fan motor cable. - 6 Connect the DC fan motor connector to the connector on the fan inverter PCB. - 7 Lock the ferrite bead. - 8 Install the propeller fan blade assembly, see "Repair procedures" [▶ 264].
+- 1 Install the DC fan motor assembly in the correct location. - 2 Fix the DC fan motor assembly to the unit by tightening the screws. - 3 Route the DC fan motor cable. - 4 Attach the DC fan motor cable to the fan motor support bracket. - Install a new tie strap to fix the DC fan motor cable. - Connect the DC fan motor connector. - 7 Install the propeller fan blade assembly, see "Repair procedures" [▶ 265].